Residence permit application based on employment and study can be filled online. Online application requires

 More information on Residence permit processing fees and payment instructions

 The applicant must arrive in person at the Embassy for their appointment.
 Applicants are advised to arrive at least 30 minutes before the appointed time.
 The applicant must present to the reception of the Embassy his/her passport, the original payment receipt, and two copies of all supporting documents submitted to the Embassy in advance.
 Residence permit applicants are received from Monday to Thursday between 8:30 am and 2 pm.
-The identity of the applicant will be verified and, depending on the age of the applicant their fingerprints may be taken and a residence permit interview conducted.
+The identity of the applicant (and the possible translator) will be verified and, depending on the age of the applicant their fingerprints may be taken and a residence permit interview conducted.
+Please notice that the Embassy cannot guarantee holding the appointment if the applicant arrives at the appointment without having paid the residence permit fee, without having legalized the required documents or being late 30 minutes.

 Please note that you must reside legally in Nigeria in order for you to submit your application for a residence permit.
 If you are not a citizen of Nigeria, you must present a document proving that your stay is legal.
 Usually an international passport with an appropriate immigration entry stamp is required to prove that you are staying legally in the country.